data-mining-kth/graph-spectra/README.md

 ### Second Graph

-Change K to 2 and dataset.
+For the second, synthetic graph, the operations are the same of the algorithm above, except that we change K to 2 and the dataset.

 ```
 E = readmatrix('../data/example2.dat');